vfiftyfive/StatefulSets-devops-playground/main.md

 ### Passing data to applications
 Kubernetes defines various patterns to pass data to applications.
 We are going to use volumes and the downward API to display dynamic content.

 1. `Task 9`: Add an environment variable in the Pod Template.
-It must be set your name, based on the label previously configured.
+It must set your name, based on the label previously configured.
 ```
 vi nginx-deploy.yaml
 ```